expo/expo/docs/versions/v26.0.0/guides/errors.md

 ## Tracking JS Errors

-We recommend using [Sentry](https://sentry.io/for/javascript/) to track JS errors in production.
+We recommend using [Sentry](../guides/using-sentry) to track JS errors in production and configuring our post-publish hook to keep your source maps up to date.

 ## What about Native Errors?